Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Introduction

-Our paper is organized as follows: in Section~\ref{sec:abridgedtpt}, we use the framework of TPT to introduce the BKE and construct an optimization problem from the BKE that is feasible to solve using ML.
-In Section~\ref{sec:base}, we introduce the ML algorithm proposed in Ref.~\cite{rotskoff2020learning}, and describe how it uses umbrella sampling with feedback loops.
-We propose modifications to this algorithm starting with the addition of supervised learning elements in Section~\ref{sec:basesl}, and ending with the use of the FTS method for importance sampling in Section~\ref{sec:basefts}.
-In Sections~\ref{sec:1dbrownian}-\ref{sec:2dmullerbrown}, we test all algorithms to problems corresponding to a particle diffusing in non-convex potential energies, showcasing how our modifications lead to a more accurate low-variance computation of the committor function and reaction rates.
-In Section~\ref{sec:lognorm}, we provide an error analysis for algorithms that use the FTS method, demonstrating that the sampling distribution of the estimated reaction rates obey a log-normal distribution, which can be used to remove the sampling error in these estimates.
+Our paper is organized as follows: in \cref{sec:abridgedtpt}, we review the framework of TPT to introduce the BKE and construct an optimization problem from the BKE that is feasible to solve using ML.
+In \cref{sec:base}, we review the ML algorithm proposed in Ref.~\cite{rotskoff2020learning}, and describe how it uses umbrella sampling with feedback loops.
+We propose modifications to this algorithm starting with the addition of supervised learning elements in \cref{sec:basesl} and ending with the review and use of the FTS method for importance sampling in \cref{sec:basefts}.
+In \cref{sec:1dbrownian,sec:2dmullerbrown}, we test all algorithms to problems corresponding to a particle diffusing in non-convex potential energies, showcasing how our modifications lead to a more accurate low-variance computation of the committor function and reaction rates.
+In \cref{sec:lognorm}, we provide an error analysis for algorithms that use the FTS method, demonstrating that the sampling distribution of the estimated reaction rates obeys a log-normal distribution, which can be used to remove the sampling error in these estimates.
+In \cref{sec:dimer_solvent}, we apply the algorithms to a molecular system, i.e., a solvated dimer undergoing a transition between a compact to an extended state, and find the previously seen trends in low-dimensional systems to be applicable to such a high-dimensional system.